-- Extended warranty coverage: You can register and extend eligible items’ original manufacturer’s warranty period by up to one year on warranties of three years or less.
+- Extended warranty coverage: You can register and extend the original manufacturer’s warranty period for eligible items by up to one year (on warranties of three years or less).

-- Travel accident insurance: You, a spouse and unmarried dependent children will be automatically be covered for up to $250,000 in case of a qualifying loss of life, limb, sight, speech and/or hearing as a passenger on common carrier transportation, like planes, trains and some public transit.
+- Travel accident insurance: You, a spouse, and unmarried and dependent children are automatically covered for up to $250,000 in case of a qualifying loss of life or injury as a passenger on common carrier transportation (like planes, trains and some public transit).

 Visa Signature benefits

 Although Capital One doesn’t advertise it widely on the card page, the Capital One Venture is a Visa credit card—branded with the Visa Signature line of features, specifically.
-You won’t get top-of-the-line travel features like trip cancellation/interruption insurance or complimentary airport lounge access since Visa Signature is the middle Visa tier (those perks come with luxury Visa Infinite cards), but the perks you do have can be plenty valuable.
+Since Visa Signature is the middle Visa tier, you won’t get top-of-the-line travel features like trip cancellation and interruption insurance or complimentary airport lounge access (those perks come with luxury Visa Infinite cards), but the perks you do have can be plenty valuable.

 Check with your issuer and Capital One’s Visa Signature terms for more details.

-- Lost luggage reimbursement: Paying your entire common carrier travel ticket with your card will cover your lost or stolen checked and carry-on bags for up to $3,000 of eligible items.
+- Lost luggage reimbursement: Paying your entire common carrier travel ticket with your card will cover lost or stolen checked and carry-on bags for up to $3,000 in eligible items.

-- Travel upgrades and discounts: Your card also opens the door to a range of special travel offers, including premium hotel benefits like complimentary room upgrades (upon availability at check-in), Wi-Fi, daily continental breakfast, VIP guest status, a $25 food/beverage credit (upon checkout) and the “Best Available Rate Guarantee” (policy currently unavailable) at over 900 properties worldwide in the Luxury Hotel Collection.
-You can also receive special discounts on Audi car rentals through Silvercar, over 60 Sonoma County wineries and golf fees and merchandise through Troon Rewards.
+- Travel upgrades and discounts: Your card also opens the door to a range of special travel offers.
+These include Capital One Venture card hotel benefits like potential room upgrades, Wi-Fi, daily continental breakfast, VIP guest status and a $25 food and beverage credit at over 900 properties worldwide in the Luxury Hotel Collection.

 - Visa Signature Concierge: Visa’s 24-hour concierge service acts like a personal assistant to help you with a variety of tasks like booking travel or entertainment tickets, arranging dinner reservations and even shopping for gifts.